 In 1998 Porsche made the switch in its engine architecture to water cooling.
 The GT1 engine found its way into the 996 Turbo, GT3, and GT2 as well as the 997 models.
 The engines varied slightly but they all carried a similar design feature.
 The addition of water cooling was done using several externally mounted water manifolds.
 These manifolds were designed with pressed in aluminum fittings that were bonded to cast aluminum housings.
-The problem with this design is that over the course of time after repeated heat cycles (more commonly on tracked vehicles) the pipes tend to work themselves loose.
+The problem with this design is that over the course of time after repeated heat cycles (more commonly on tracked vehicles) the pipes tend to work themselves loose which would then lead owners looking for Auto Repair Near Me.
 When this happens the result can be catastrophic.
 Coolant is particularly slippery, when these coolant fittings work their way out of the cast manifolds a large amount of engine coolant gets dumped directly on the rear tires.
 This event in many scenarios can lead to a major accident, whether it happens on track or on the road.

 For years many Porsche race shops have advocated removing the engine and welding these coolant pipes.
 Other shops have also suggested removing the engine but using a threading and pinning method instead.
 The cost for this service is quoted anywhere between 3500$ and 4000$.
 Unfortunately many owners find this cost to be quite high.
 Hearing the demand we began offering our pinning service without pulling the engine to offer our customers some significant labor savings.